Fuel consumption and CO2 emissions

 - Fuel quality, road and traffic conditions, weather and the condition of the car.

-Even a combination of the above-mentioned examples can result in significantly improved consumption.
+A combination of the above-mentioned examples can result in significantly improved consumption.

 Extreme weather conditions, driving with a trailer or driving at high altitudes in combination with fuel grade are factors that could affect the car's performance.